Do you take long to solve career or business problems? It may be time to learn how to use the 5 Whys to make the process simpler.

 What Is the 5 Whys Method?

 Simple, right?
-Whenever you’re facing a problem ask what may have contributed to the current results.
-Then, continue asking 5 times or until you’ve found a root cause.
+Whenever you’re facing a problem, ask what may have contributed to the current results.
+Then, continue asking 5 times, or until you reach the root cause.

-The 5 Whys technique isn’t complex but it’ll take time to get used to.
+The 5 Whys process isn’t complex, but it’ll take time to get used to.
 If you’re like most, you tend to jump at finding solutions when solving problems.
 Instead, start by asking one question each time you’re facing a problem.

 It can be for anything minor such as being stuck in traffic.
 In this case, your first question would be why you didn’t avoid traffic.
 Ask a single question for all your problems, and continue adding more until you ask 5 by default.

 Eventually, you’ll know when to ask the 5 Whys and find a root cause to most of your problems.
-But, you don’t have to always work alone.
-When you work with unfamiliar topics, work with a team to brainstorms answers.
+But, you don’t always have to work alone.
+When you work with unfamiliar topics, work with team members to brainstorm answers.

 1. Get the Right Resources